JoeGreiner/SegmentPuzzler/README.md

         * Paint with the **Right Mouse Button** to remove voxels.
     * **Morphological Operations**:
         * Press **`F`** and click a segment to apply morphological closing (helpful for filling gaps).
+          * For simple topologies, this may allow you to draw every N-th slice and then run morphological closing to fill the gaps.
         * Press **`G`** and click a segment to apply morphological opening (helpful for smoothing).
+          * For simple topologies, this may allow you to erase every N-th slice and then run morphological opening to open the intermediately slices similarly.
 </details>